exa18/shell-scripting/linux/bash/README.md

 ### Unbundled
 Contains full and prettified some scripts of above aliases.
+- e
+- findusb : findusbports
+- jpgre
+- tm
+- u : update
+- swap.sh : not aliased script for creating and/or changing /swapfile

 ### Convert and problem with cache
 > Source from [HERE](https://stackoverflow.com/questions/31407010/cache-resources-exhausted-imagemagick#62512452)